 3. Ice Skating at Somerset House

 Perhaps the most iconic ice skating rink in all of London is hidden off the main thoroughfare.
 This rink is located behind the facade of Somerset House near the Thames River.
 Be sure to book your tickets in advance (£17) as numbers are capped on the ice.
 Throughout December it is often impossible to get a ticket on the day.

 Location: Somerset House

 4. Ice Skating at the Natural History Museum

 There are a number of ice skating rinks that pop up around the city of London over the month of December.
 But if you were to pick just one, we’d recommend visiting the Natural History Museum.
 There is a huge Christmas tree in the centre of the rink as well as the magical backdrop of the museum.
 This makes the Natural History Museum one of the most scenic spots to skate in London.

 Location: Natural History Museum

-The Burlington Arcade was created in 1819 and magical any time of year.
+The Burlington Arcade was created in 1819 and is magical any time of year.
 December is however beyond magical, when it is adorned in glamorous Christmas decorations.
 The arcade features a range of local artisans, British brands and International designers.
 The decorations adorn the arcade throughout December.

 Location: 51 Piccadilly, London